jalpatel11/Harper/README.md

 ## Status

-Not yet implemented: a domain-restricted network allowlist for the Docker sandbox (currently a binary network on/off toggle), session persistence/resume, a rich TUI, and Harper-as-MCP-server.
+Not yet implemented: a domain-restricted network allowlist for the Docker sandbox (currently a binary network on/off toggle), a Claude-Code-style skills system, streaming output, and Harper-as-MCP-server.